HennaAbbas/Tsion_credit_usage/README.md

    * Identify jobs with CPU or RAM utilization ≥ 80%
    * Determine which jobs might need larger resource classes
    * Prevent performance bottlenecks before they affect builds

+## Important Note on Resource Utilization Analysis

+### Data Handling for Missing or `\\N` Values
+- Jobs with missing (`\\N`) values in CPU or RAM utilization metrics are included in the **total job count** and all general analyses
+- These jobs are only excluded from being categorized as "underutilized" or "overprovisioned" in the resource utilization section
+- For a job to be considered "underutilized," **both** CPU and RAM utilization must be ≤ 40%
+- For a job to be considered "overprovisioned," **either** CPU or RAM utilization must be ≥ 80%
+- If your usage report contains many jobs with missing utilization data, the underutilization and overprovisioning counts may appear lower than expected

+The resource utilization analysis provides insights based only on jobs with valid utilization metrics.
+For the most accurate results, ensure your CircleCI usage report includes complete CPU and RAM utilization data.

 ### Performance Optimization
 9. **Top 10 Longest Running Jobs**